 As your PCP, I want to coordinate your care with the specialists my practice collaborates with.
 I know your history and health care needs and can help you decide whether a specialist visit is needed.
 I refer to specialists I know and trust and with whom I have a working relationship.
 This way, I can coordinate with your specialist and, together, we can provide you with the greatest degree of collaboration to help you get high-quality, timely, and effective care.

 Our relationship is a partnership that is built on trust.
 I am committed to working with you so you get the care you need to keep you healthy.
 If you still disagree with my recommendations, you always have the right to change PCPs.
 But I hope you understand that my first priority is your health, so every decision is made to coordinate your care.

-Generally, I refer to specialists and hospitals within my network that I work closely with because this allows for better coordination of care.
+I refer to specialists and hospitals within my referral circle because this allows for better coordination of care.
 Let’s discuss your concern so we can work together to meet your child’s needs.

 I just transferred from a PPO plan to an HMO, and my PCP is with a new group.
 When I called for a referral for a specialist I have seen before, I was denied.
 Why can't I continue to see the specialist of my choice?